tesseract-robotics/tesseract/gh_pages/_source/urdf_and_srdf_doc.rst

 Groups
 ^^^^^^
-a 'Group' (sometimes called 'JointGroup' or 'Planning Group') is a central concept in Tesseract.
-Tesseract always acts on a particular group.
-Tesseract will only consider moving the joints in the group that it is planning for -- other joints are left stationary.
-(A motion plan where all joints in the robot may move can be achieved by creating a group containing all joints.)
-A group is simply a collection of joints and links.
-Each group can be specified in one of several different ways:
+Groups (also referred to as kinematics groups) define collections of links and joints that are used for planning.
+Groups can be specified in several ways:

 Collection of Joints
 """"""""""""""""""""